EdTimmer/vite-react-swc-styled-components-template/README.md

 Basic template supporting:

-Node - if using NVM, run 'nvm use'
+Node - if using NVM, run `nvm use`

 React